 Meats are also seasonal.
 Summertime demands steaks, while wintertime sees more roasts.
 It’s important to strike a balance in the offerings from season to season.
 And people cannot get from a grocery store what they can find at a butcher shop.

 “You just won’t find a bone-in chuck roast at a big store,” said Bruce, “because you need a bigger saw” and an intricacy that requires a real butcher.
 There are particular ways to cut things, he adds — “very much like a surgeon.”

 Stoney Point Farm Market believes in sharing such skills, and it offers classes: not in cooking but in cutting.
 “It is all about breaking down the beef properly,” said Michelle.

 “A money-saving tip,” she added, “is to buy your meat in the off-season.”
-It is this type of tip that customers value: quality product and quality advice on how to make the most of the beef, pork, or lamb.
-The such information sharing helps Michelle and Bruce build relationships, with customers and also with other butchers.
+It is this type of tip that customers value: quality products and quality advice on how to make the most of beef, pork, or lamb.
+Such information sharing helps Michelle and Bruce build relationships, with customers and also with other butchers.

 “It is not really a competition,” said Bruce, speaking of other local butchers, “but more of a partnership.”
 For example, Beau Ramsburg of The Farmstead Butcher on the outskirts of Littlestown on Route 97, caters to a different clientele and offers a different experience.
 “We butcher his hogs here,” said Bruce, “and we work well together.

 Like Michelle and Bruce, Ramsburg relies on professional relationships.
 He’s associated with Rettland Farm, but he also collaborates with local chefs to bring quality meats to the table.
 Ramsburg has taken the farm concept and has literally brought it to the table.
 Billed as Gettysburg’s “only all-local craft butcher,” he offers such perks as a First Cut Club and holiday pre-orders for such traditional meats as boneless smoked ham and the famous house bacon.